Here’s a look at Apple, Inc, creator of the Mac computer and the iPhone.

 As of September 2022, the company reported that it employs approximately 164,000 people full-time.

-April 1, 1976 - Apple Computers, Inc. is founded by Jobs and Wozniak with the debut of the Apple I.
+April 1, 1976 - Apple Computers, Inc. is founded by Steve Jobs and Steve Wozniak.
+Their first product is the Apple I personal computer.

-December 1980 - Apple conducts an initial public offering of 4.6 million shares at $22 per share, a valuation of approximately $1.8 billion.
+December 1980 - Apple conducts an initial public offering of 4.6 million shares at $22 per share.

 January 1983 - Apple introduces the Lisa, a new brand of personal computer.

 January 22, 1984 - The Macintosh computer is introduced with a futuristic commercial that airs during the Super Bowl.

 1985 - Apple discontinues the Lisa after a disappointing run, and Jobs leaves the company.